Qata/Magnetar/README.md

 | Localisation  | 🇬🇧 | 🇬🇧 🇩🇪 🇫🇷 🇪🇸 🇨🇳 |

 BarMagnet was the first iOS app I ever created (and it started as a macOS app even before then).
-I was totally blown away by its popularity, but it was just a pet project to scratch an itch I'd had about a lack of good torrent remotes on iOS.
+I was totally blown away by its popularity, but it was just a pet project to scratch an itch.
 Magnetar will be built with my near-decade of experience in the iOS industry and will have the good design to show for it.

 ## Credits